 On a clifftop in the very south of England is Boardmasters, a surfing and music festival, bringing sun, sea and sand into the equation!

-If you want surfing competitions, live music, beaches, seafood, and late-night parties in nightclub with top DJ’s then this is your ideal candidate.
-Watch incredible sunsets on the beach with this year’s headliners Wu Tang Clan, Florence & The Machine and Foals.
+If you want surfing competitions, live music, beaches, seafood, and late-night parties in a night club with top DJ’s then this is your ideal candidate.
+Watch incredible sunsets on the beach with headliners, who have included Faithless, Bastille, Ed Sheeran and Snoop Dogg.

 We also recommend digging into some local seafood and scrumptious local cider.
-On our visit we incorporated a few days to spend in Newquay and had seafood feasts at local restaurants and explored its various beaches.
+On our visit, we incorporated a few days to spend in Newquay and had seafood feasts at local restaurants and explored its luscious beaches.

 Tickets: Adult Weekend – £179 (+ booking fee and litter bond)